 A world free of bias, stereotypes, and discrimination.

 A world that is diverse, equitable, and inclusive.

 A world where difference is valued and celebrated.

 The Library subscribes to the database Box of Broadcasts (BoB) which covers radio and tv broadcasts

-xCHANGE returns in an online form for 2021, marking International Women’s Day at BCU.
+xCHANGE returns in 2022, marking International Women’s Day at BCU.

 The festival kicks off on Monday 7 March, with the Ambache Prize for the Performance of Music by Women Composers in the Recital Hall at Royal Birmingham Conservatoire (RBC), and runs until the end of the month with a variety of online and in person events that are open to everyone.

 On International Women's Day on Tuesday 8 March, staff and students will be able to see and participate in the wishing tree in the Curzon Atrium.
 There will also be a roundtable discussion on Inspirational Women of Colour from 4.30pm - 6.30pm.